konfig-dev/splitit-web-sdks/typescript/docs/FetchPlansApi.md

 #### **GET** /api/installmentplans/search

 ### Description
-Retrieves a plan by RefOrderNumber or ExtendedParams.
-Note that RefOrderNumber or ExtendedParams were optionally specified by you upon plan creation.
+Retrieves a plan by `RefOrderNumber` or `ExtendedParams`.
+Note that `RefOrderNumber` or `ExtendedParams` were optionally specified by you upon plan creation.

 ### Example